bic98/grasshopper_idea/README.md

 * 31_Create a Pipe Twisting Along an Arc Curve.

-* 32_Removing Nested Lines to Create a Single Line
+* 32_Removing Nested Lines to Create a Single Line.

 * 33_To create a box shape from lines sorted in a branching structure.

+* 34_Star shape.

+* 35_Applying Fillet Edge to a Given Brep.

+* 36_Creating the Intersection Area of Given Rectangles.

 ---
 -------